fulldecent/FDSoundActivatedRecorder/README.md

 Start recording when the user speaks.
 All you have to do is tell us when to start listening.
 Then we wait for an audible noise and start recording.
-This is mostly useful for user speech input and the "Start talking now prompt".
+This is mostly useful for user speech input and the "Start talking now" prompt.

 **:pizza: Virtual tip jar: https://amazon.com/hz/wishlist/ls/EE78A23EEGQB**